alex8088/electron-vite/README.md

 ## Features

 - ⚡️ [Vite](https://vitejs.dev) powered and use the same way.
-- 🛠 Centralized Configuration.
-- 💡 Pre-configured for Electron, don't worry about configuration.
+- 🛠 Pre-configured for Electron, don't worry about configuration.
+- 💡 Optimize asset handling (Node.js addons, WebAssembly, Worker Thread, etc).
-- 🚀 Fast HMR for renderers.
+- 🚀 Fast HMR for renderer processes.
 - 🔥 Hot reloading for main process and preload scripts.
-- 🔌 Easy to debug.
+- 🔌 Easy to debug in IDEs like VSCode or WebStorm.
-- 🔋 Static asset handling (Node.js addons, WebAssembly, etc).
 - 🔒 Compile to v8 bytecode to protect source code.
 - 🏷️ Support for TypeScript decorators.
-- 🔩 Easy to use workers and fork process.
 - 📦 Out-of-the-box support for TypeScript, Vue, React, Svelte, SolidJS and more.

 ## Usage